radiant-rstats/radiant.data/inst/app/tools/help/report_rmd.md

 By default, the app will switch to the _Report > Rmd_ tab after you click the <i title='Report results' class='fa fa-edit'></i> icon.
 However, if you don't want to switch tabs after clicking  a <i title='Report results' class='fa fa-edit'></i> icon, choose `Don't switch tab` from the appropriate drop-down in the _Report > Rmd_ tab. `Don't switch tab` is the default option when you choose `To Rmd`.

 You can add text or additional commands to create an Rmarkdown document.
 An Rmarkdown file (extension .Rmd) is a plain text file that can be opened in Notepad (Windows), TextEdit (Mac), Rstudio, Sublime Text, or any other text editor.
-Please do **not** use Word to edit rmarkdown files.
+Please do **not** use Word to edit Rmarkdown files.

 Using Rmarkdown is extremely powerful because you can replicate your entire analysis quickly without having to generate all the required R-code again.
 By clicking the `Knit report (Rmd)` button on the top-left of your screen, the output from the analysis will be (re)created and shown on the right of the _Report > Rmd_ page.
 To evaluate only a part of the report use the cursor to select a section and press `CTRL-enter` (`CMD-enter` on mac) to create the (partial) output.